saghar-b/Employee-Management-System/README.md

 7.  run the `npm run schema` in terminal
 8.  run the `npm run seeds` in terminal
 9.  run the `node index.js`in terminal
-10.
-11. answer all the questions now and team.html file will creat.

 ## Demo Video
 you can see demo video in the link below: